 Known for its extreme water activities, Praia da Vitória is one of the many charms of the Azores archipelago.
 That’s why, in this article, we’ll tell you about this city and everything you can do and visit in its surroundings.

-Praia da Vitória is situated in a large bay on the east coast of Terceira island — one of the islands in the central group of the Azores archipelago.
+Praia da Vitória occupies a large bay on the east coast of Terceira Island, one of the islands in the central group of the Azores archipelago.
 With an extensive bathing area and a beautiful marina, this is an area where you can relax and enjoy great walks around the region.

 The city of Praia da Vitória was once called “Praia”.
 It was only in 1829 that its name officially changed to the one we know today.
 This change came about in honour of a proud victory for the locals after a naval battle during Portugal’s civil war.

-This town is very old and was known for its agriculture, but above all for its seaport, which was the main engine of development in the region, as from the 15th century, it imported and exported agricultural products using its commercial ships.
+This very old town gained recognition for its agriculture, but above all for its seaport, which drove regional development.
+Starting in the 15th century, the town imported and exported agricultural products using its commercial ships.

 Did you know